jgaa/restc-cpp/README.md

  - [ ] Async from json Serialization
  - [ ] Async from producer callback
  - [ ] Async from producer loop
+ - [ ] Implement asynchronous iterators for outgoing data and integrate with json generator.
 - Improve security
  - [ ] Put memory constraints on strings and lists in the json deserialization
+ - [ ] Add options to secure TLS connections (avoid weak encryption and verify server certs).
 - Implement Form Data encoding
 - Portability
  - [ ] Windows 10 / clang